Confirmation of Acceptance for Studies (CAS)

 For more information, visit the UK Government's Student visa 'Your partner and children' page.

-Your dependent does not require a CAS but you need to show enough funds for your dependents while making a CAS request.
+Your dependant does not require a CAS, but you need to show enough funds for your dependants while making a CAS request.

-No, please note you will receive an invoice for the full course fee.
-The discount is applied as a credit to this invoice shortly after your enrolment.
+Please note you will receive an invoice for the full course fee.
+The discount is applied as a credit to the invoice shortly after your enrolment.
 You will receive a separate credit note via email.

 To find out more, check out our alumni discount page.